 Córdova, who directs the NSF’s $7.5 billion in annual research funding, said “advances in GPU computing have opened the door to the AI revolution” but that the U.S. needs to increase funding in basic AI research.
-Doing so will benefit the economy, health care and defense and address some of society’s greatest challenges, she argued.
+Doing so will benefit the economy, healthcare and other industries, and address some of society’s greatest challenges, she argued.

-NVIDIA Chief Scientist Bill Dally said that the computer industry has entered the AI era, and that deep learning will soon appear everywhere: Internet and cloud computing, medicine and biology, media and entertainment, security and defense, and autonomous machines to name a few.
+NVIDIA Chief Scientist Bill Dally said that the computer industry has entered the AI era, and that deep learning will soon appear everywhere: Internet and cloud computing, medicine and biology, media and entertainment, security and autonomous machines, to name a few.

 Observing that Google executives (including CEO Sundar Pichai) have said that they plan to integrate AI everywhere, Dally said he believes AI will revolutionize transportation, healthcare and society.